Sunday, November 18, 2018

 Only one out of 24 Muslim shrines (including Bedouin ones), which G. Schumacher saw in the Golan Heights, remained intact till present time.
 It is the shrine of sheikh Marzuk (see Chapter 7.
 Maqams.
 Galilee and the Golan Heights).
 The other shrines vanished completely.

-A huge building of the Tomb of sheikh (or nabi) Abu an-Nida topped a volcanic Mount called Avital.
+A huge building of the Maqam Abu an-Nida topped a volcanic Mount called Avital.
 This shrine was seen by J. L. Burckhardt in 1812 (1822, 314).
 The mountain in Arabic is called Tell Abu an-Nida.
 “Nida” means “dew”.

 G. Schumacher described the tomb as follows, “The highest point of the Tell takes in the large Wely, or Makam Abu en-Neda.
 This is 38 feet long, 21 feet broad, 8 feet high, and has two whitewashed cupolas that can be seen in the whole country.
 The sepulcher of the great Moslem saint lies enveloped in silken cloth in the southern division of the building.
 In the afternoon the view from this Makam is magnificent, but in the morning thick misty clouds arise from the crater and obscure the whole country till 10 o'clock in the morning” (1888, 249).
 The mountain Received such mane due to this morning humidity.